Belief-State Query Policies for User-Aligned POMDPs: Partition Refinement Search

 PRS constructs the first parameter space interval as the domain of all possible parameter values (line 3).
 This is set as the initial hypothesized optimal partition (line 4).
 In each iteration, a partition $\rho$ is selected using exploration-exploitation approaches discussed in Sec.\,\ref{sec:ips_variants} (lines 6).
 A leaf $\ell$ is sampled from $\rho$ by uniformly sampling parameter value $\overline{\vartheta}$ from $\rho$'s parameter intervals and performing rollouts from the initial belief state to a reachable leaf using the BSQ policy $\pi(b,\overline{\vartheta})$ (lines 7 and 8).
 The sampled leaf $\ell$ is used to refine partition $\rho$ using the insight braids cannot overlap (Sec.\,\ref{sec:piecewise_const}).
 If there exists a subinterval of $\rho$ where $\ell$ does not occur, a new partition for this subinterval is constructed containing $\rho$'s previous leaves and expected cost (line 9).
 The remaining portion of $\rho$, where $\ell$ can occur, is used to construct a partition with an updated expected cost representing $\rho$'s previous leaves and $\ell$ (line 10).
 The hypothesized optimal partition is then updated (line 11).

 PRS converges to the true optimal BSQ policies in the limit:

-\begin{restatable}{thm}{prcomplete} Let $\pi(b,\overline{\Theta})$ be a BSQ preference, $\mathcal{P}$ be a gPOMDP, $b_0$ the initial belief state, and $H$ be the horizon.
-The likelihood of Partition Refinement Search (PRS) algorithm returning the optimal parameter interval converges to one in the limit of infinite samples. \end{restatable}

-\textbf{Complexity Analysis } While the theoretical space and time complexity are linear in the number of leaves, due to PRS grouping leaves from the strategy tree (Def.\,\ref{def:strat_tree}), there is good reason to expect better performance in practice.
-As discussed in Sec. \ref{sec:strate_tree_features}, strategy trees can get pruned with the removal of non-preference compliant branches and leaves.
-For example, in the Spaceship Repair problem using the Fig.\,\ref{fig:spaceship_repair_combined} preference, a third of the possible leaves are pruned at a horizon of two, and the pruning becomes even more significant for longer horizons.
+\begin{restatable}{thm}{prcomplete} Let $\pi(b,\overline{\Theta})$ be a parameterized BSQ policy, $\mathcal{P}$ be a gPOMDP, $b_0$ the initial belief state, and $H$ be the horizon.
+The likelihood of the Partition Refinement Search algorithm returning the optimal parameter interval converges to one in the limit of infinite samples. \end{restatable} \textbf{Complexity analysis } While the theoretical space and time complexity are linear in the number of leaves, due to PRS grouping leaves from the strategy tree (Def.\,\ref{def:strat_tree}), there is good reason to expect better performance in practice.
+As discussed in Sec. \ref{sec:strate_tree_features}, strategy trees can get pruned with the removal of branches and leaves that do not align with the user's requirements.
+For example, in the Spaceship Repair problem using the Fig.\,\ref{fig:spaceship_repair_combined} parameterized BSQ policy, a third of the possible leaves are pruned at a horizon of two, and the pruning becomes even more significant for longer horizons.
 Additionally, empirical results suggest that rules earlier in rule-observation trajectories are more important in dictating the partitions.
 Furthermore, selecting and refining partitions can be performed in parallel, further improving performance.

-\subsection{Partition Selection Approaches}
+\section{Partition Selection Approaches}

-We explored multiple partition selection approaches with a multiprocessing version of PRS in line 6.
+We explored multiple partition selection approaches with a multiprocessing version of PRS.
 Each approach used the same dynamic exploration rate $e_r$ that diminished over time.
 Each thread managed a subset of partitions $ X'\subseteq X$ and updated a global hypothetical optimal partition.
-Additionally, new partitions were selected for sampling if they were below five samples.
+Additionally, we warm start PRS by randomly selecting 20 points in the parameter search space and evaluating them 40 times to build an initial set of partitions.
+Also, partitions that have a lower expected cost than the hypothesize optimal are sampled up to 40 before updating the hypothesize optimal.
 In this paper, we focus on three selection approaches and discuss two others in the Appendix.